On July 15, it was reported that the Money Shop is to close.

-Can you get a refund from Payday UK, Payday Express or The Money Shop?
-If you had loans from them that you struggled to repay, perhaps rolling the loans or having to borrow again every month, then you may be able to win an “affordability complaint”.
+If you had loans from Payday UK, Payday Express or The Money Shop that you struggled to repay, perhaps rolling the loans or having to borrow again every month, then you may be able to win an “affordability complaint” and get a refund of the interest you paid.

-Read How to ask for a payday loan refund (with template letters) for details about what an affordability complaint is.
+Read How to ask for a payday loan refund for details about what an affordability complaint is.

 These three large payday lenders are brand names of the same company, Instant Cash Loans Ltd, and they all have the same approach to handling affordability complaints.